gabrielelanaro/gabrielelanaro.github.io/blog/_posts/03-03-2016-decision-trees.md

 def partition(a):
     return {c: (a==c).nonzero()[0] for c in np.unique(a)}
 {% endhighlight %}
-## PI cking which attribute to split
+## Picking which attribute to split

 An aspect that we need to figure out still is how to pick which attribute to use for the splitting.
-Ideally, we want the attribute that give us the bettest (purest) splits.
+Ideally, we want the attribute that give us the better (purest) splits.

 A standard measure of "purity" can be obtained by taking the opposite of a quantity called Shannon entropy (if you've ever taken thermodynamics, you'll know that entropy, is a measure of "disorder" in a system).